Hooked Fisherman

 Cons

-Heavier than pure graphite — fatigue on very long sessions
+Heavier than pure graphite — fatigue can build up on very long sessions

 Less sensitive than graphite at detecting subtle strikes